 - 540 DEVELOPMENTAL CHARACTERISTICS OF EXCEPTIONAL INDIVIDUALS 3 credits Prerequisite: admission to a College of Education Teacher Preparation Program or permission of instructor.
-A survey course covering the identification, developmental characteristics, and intervention strategies for exceptional children and youth in across educational and community settings - 544 DEVELOPMENTAL CHARACTERISTICS OF INTELLECTUALLY GIFTED INDIVIDUALS Prerequisite: 440/540.
-Survey of etiology, diagnosis, classification and developmental charac-

-Prerequisite: 440/540.
-Survey of etiology, diagnosis, classification and developmental characteristics of intellectually gifted individuals.

-- 547 DEVELOPMENTAL CHARACTERISTICS OF INDIVIDUALS WITH MILD/MODERATE EDUCATIONAL NEEDS 4 credits Prerequisites: 7400:265 and 5610:440/540.
-Survey of the etiology, identification, classification, developmental characteristics of and intervention strategies for individuals with mild/moderate educational needs. - 548 DEVELOPMENTAL CHARACTERISTICS OF INDIVIDUALS WITH MODERATE/INTENSIVE EDUCATIONAL NEEDS 4 credits Prerequisites: 7400:265 and 5610:540.
-Survey of the etiology, diagnoses, classification and developmental characteristics of individuals with moderate/intensive educational needs. - 550 SPECIAL EDUCATION PROGRAMMING: EARLY CHILDHOOD 3 credits Prerequisites: admission to a College of Education Teacher Preparation Program, 440/540, 7400:265, or permission of instructor.
-Developmental patterns of young children with disabilities and developmentally/exceptionality appropriate practices with respect to programming and adaptations. - 551 SPECIAL EDUCATION PROGRAMMING: MILD/MODERATE I 3 credits Prerequisites: admission to a Special Education Licensure Program, 450/550, 447/54; 5200:245, 345, 342; or permission of instructor.
-Educational implications regarding assessment, teaching strategies, adaptive materials, necessary to meet the needs of school age students with mild/moderate educational needs. - 552 SPECIAL EDUCATION PROGRAMMING: SECONDARY/TRANSITION 3 credits
+A survey course covering the identification, developmental characteristics, and intervention strategies for exceptional children and youth in across educational and community settings - DEVELOPMENTAL CHARACTERISTICS OF INTELLECTUALLY 544 GIFTED INDIVIDUALS 3 credits Prerequisite: 440/540.
+Survey of etiology, diagnosis, classification and developmental charac- - teristics of intellectually gifted individuals DEVELOPMENTAL CHARACTERISTICS OF INDIVIDUALS WITH MILD/MODERATE EDUCATIONAL NEEDS 547 4 credits Prerequisites: 7400:265 and 5610:440/540.
+Survey of the etiology, identification, classification, developmental characteristics of and intervention strategies for individuals with mild/moderate educational needs. - DEVELOPMENTAL CHARACTERISTICS OF INDIVIDUALS WITH 548 MODERATE/INTENSIVE EDUCATIONAL NEEDS 4 credits Prerequisites: 7400:265 and 5610:540.
+Survey of the etiology, diagnoses, classification and developmental characteristics of individuals with moderate/intensive educational needs. - 550 SPECIAL EDUCATION PROGRAMMING: EARLY CHILDHOOD SPECIAL EDUCATION PROGRAMMING: EARLY CHILDHOOD 3 credits Prerequisites: admission to a College of Education Teacher Preparation Program, 440/540, 7400:265, or permission of instructor.
+Developmental patterns of young children with disabili-ties and developmentally/exceptionality appropriate practices with respect to programming and adaptations. - 551 SPECIAL EDUCATION PROGRAMMING: MILD/MODERATE I 3 credits Prerequisites: admission to a Special Education Licensure Program, 450/550, 447/54; 5200:245, 345, 342; or permission of instructor.
+Educational implications regarding assessment, teaching strategies, adaptive materials, necessary to meet the needs of school age stu-dents with mild/moderate educational needs. - SPECIAL EDUCATION PROGRAMMING: SECONDARY/TRANSITION 3 credits

 Prerequisite: 447 or 448.
+Study of diagnostic prescriptive service delivery systems designed to accommodate developmental patterns of secondary level students with exceptionalities.

+3 credits

+552

-Study of diagnostic prescriptive service delivery systems designed to accommodate developmental patterns of secondary level students with exceptionalities. - 553 SPECIAL EDUCATION PROGRAMMING: MODERATE/INTENSIVE I 4 credits Prerequisite: 448 Development of the programming strategies including assessment, inter/transdisciplinary models, family involvement, IFSP/IEP/IP development, instructional practices based upon legal/ethical principles for individuals with moderate/intensive educational needs. - 554 SPECIAL EDUCATION PROGRAMMING: MODERATE/INTENSIVE II 4 credits Prerequisites: 448 and 453.
-Advanced program for providing educational planning and intervention for individuals with moderate to intensive educational needs.
-Focus is on developing a comprehensive educational program which will facilitate optimum functioning and independence. - 557 SPECIAL EDUCATION PROGRAMMING: MILD/MODERATE II 3 credits Prerequisites: admission to a special education licensure program, 451/551; or permission of instructor.
-Special educational implications regarding assessment, teaching strategies, and adaptive materials necessary to meet the needs of school age students with mild/moderate educational needs. - 559 COLLABORATION AND CONSULTATION IN SCHOOLS AND COMMUNITY 3 credits Prerequisites: 440/540 and 447/547, or 448/548, or permission of instructor.
-Provides professional educators/intervention specialists with skills in collaboration and consultation for working with parents of exceptional individuals and other professionals within school/community settings. - 560 FAMILY DYNAMICS AND COMMUNICATION IN THE EDUCATIONAL PROCESS 3 credits Prerequisites: 440/540, or 447/547, or 448/548, or permission of instructor.
+553 SPECIAL EDUCATION PROGRAMMING: MODERATE/INTENSIVE I

+Prerequisite: 448 Development of the programming strategies including assessment, inter/transdisciplinary models, family involvement, IFSP/IEP/IP development, instructional practices based upon legal/ethical principles for individuals with moderate/intensive educa tional needs.

+SPECIAL EDUCATION PROGRAMMING: MODERATE/INTENSIVE II 554 Prerequisites: 448 and 453.
+Advanced program for providing educational planning and inter-vention for individuals with moderate to intensive educational needs.
+Focus is on developing a comprehensive educational program which will facilitate optimum functioning and independence.

+SPECIAL EDUCATION PROGRAMMING: MILD/MODERATE II 557 3 credits Prerequisites: admission to a special education licensure program, 451/551; or permission of instructor.
+Special educational implications regarding assessment, teaching strategies, and adaptive materials necessary to meet the needs of school age students with mild/moderate educational needs.

+- COLLABORATION AND CONSULTATION IN SCHOOLS AND COMMUNITY 559 3 credits Prerequisites: 440/540 and 447/547, or 448/548, or permission of instructor.
+Provides profess sional educators/intervention specialists with skills in collaboration and consultation for working with parents of exceptional individuals and other professionals within school/community settings. - FAMILY DYNAMICS AND COMMUNICATION IN THE EDUCATIONAL PROCESS 3 credits 560 Prerequisites: 440/540, or 447/547, or 448/548, or permission of instructor.
 A study of family theory and structure along with beginning techniques for working with families of students with exceptionalities, in educational and community settings.

-561 SPECIAL EDUCATION PROGRAMMING:
+SPECIAL EDUCATION PROGRAMMING 561

-EARLY CHILDHOOD MODERATE/INTENSIVE 3 credits Prerequisite: Admission to a College of Education Teacher Preparation Program, 440/540, 450/550, and 7400:265, or permission of the instructor.
-Developmental patterns of young children with moderate/intensive needs (ages 3-8) and developmentally appropriate practices in programming and adaptations.
+SPELIAL EDUCATION PROGRAMMINUS; EARLY CHILDHOOD MODERATE/INTENSIVE 3 credits Prerequisite: Admission to a College of Education Teacher Preparation Program, 440/540, 450/550, and 7400:265, or permission of the instructor.
+Developmental patterns of young chil-dren with moderate/intensive needs (ages 3-8) and developmentally appropriate practices in programming and adaptations.

-53 ASSESSMENT IN SPECIAL EDUCATION 3 credits Prerequisite: 440/540.
-Prepares student to select, administer and interpret formal and informal assessment procedures and use resulting data in planning educational programs for exceptional individuals.
+563 ASSESSMENT IN SPECIAL EDUCATION

+3 credits Prerequisite: 440/540.
+Prepares student to select, administer and interpret formal and infor-mal assessment procedures and use resulting data in planning educational programs for exceptional individuals.